Lyme disease and related tick-borne infections

 Other Infections Carried by the Ixodes Tick

 Human granulocytic anaplasmosis (HGA) and babesiosis are also transmitted by the deer tick Ixodes scapularis.
-Although HGA, babesiosis, and Lyme disease are borne by the same kind of tick, these infections are entirely different diseases.
+Although HGA, babesiosis, and Lyme disease are caused by the same kind of tick, these infections are entirely different diseases.

 Deer ticks can also transmit deer tick virus, a disease related to the deadly tick-borne Powassan virus.
 In very rare cases, deer tick virus, like Powassan virus, may cause serious brain infection (encephalitis).